MingCheLin/Segmentation-manually/README.md

 optional input arguments including CM, RGB, SAVEPOINT and SAVE:
       CM : double.
 Change the display colormap in image, default as gray(256) RGB : logical.
-If the input image is 3-dimensional(x\*y\*frame) it will default as False.Or it will be True and display image as RGB image.
-But if input image is RGB image and only have 1 frame please change RGB as True to prevent SEGMENT mistaken input image as 3 frames gray-scaled image.
-      SAVEPOINT : double.
-Save segmentation as mat file with interval of SAVEPOINT, default as 0 means don't save.
-      SAVE : logical.
-Save all output as mat file, default as False(not save.)
+If the input image is 3-dimensional(x\*y\*frame) it will \n default as False.Or it will be True and display image as RGB \n image.
+But if input image is RGB image and only have 1 frame \n please change RGB as True to prevent SEGMENT mistaken input \n image as 3 frames gray-scaled image. \n SAVEPOINT : double.
+Save segmentation as mat file with interval of \n SAVEPOINT, default as 0 means don't save. \n SAVE : logical.
+Save all output as mat file, default as False(not \n save.)